 Professional organizations and networking

-- Find a mentor through the Military Spouse eMentor Program.
+- Find a mentor through one of the many resources available to military spouses.

 - Use the Research Occupations tool to find extensive information about the public relations field and the job outlook in your area.